Koha-Community/kohadocs/source/administration.rst

 Library groups
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Library groups are used in searches to limit the search to a group of
+Library groups can serve four purposes: to limit access to patron data,
-libraries (for example in a neigbourhood).
+to limit OPAC searches, to limit staff searches, and/or to define holds
+behavior.

 -  *Get there:* More > Administration > Basic Parameters > Library groups